Cardiff Metropolitan University: National Indoor Athletics Centre

 This large indoor sporting facility is a venue for many sporting events such as the Welsh Open Taekwon-Do Championships hosted there each year by the United Kingdom Taekwon-Do Association.
-The UK Open Taekwon-Do Championships is often held there too.
+The UK Open Taekwon-Do Championship is often held there too.

 Notable alumni

 Cardiff Metropolitan University (formerly UWIC) has alumni in the fields of sport, art, education, design, nutrition, business, healthcare and media.